Local Democrats react to Iowa Caucus

 “I had my daughter, who is tech savvy, manage the Reporting App,” Beatty said.
 “The app crashed the first time we tried to use it.
 However, she was able to get it to work again and we were able to successfully input data.
 The app worked for us.
 Managing the cards was also a challenge.
 However we were able to make it work.”

-Schwartz believe that most of the votes were called in as most volunteer were reportedly “not comfortable with the app even before any issues arose.”
+Schwartz believes that most of the votes were called in as most volunteers were reportedly “not comfortable with the app even before any issues arose.”
 Yet not all was bleak, especially on a local level.

 Beatty admits he wonders if maybe it wouldn’t be better to have primary voting to determine delegate number, followed at a later date by a caucus to elect delegates to the convention.
 He believes some caucus goers may not have realized how long it would take to complete all business.